jmtsuji/Ca-Chlorohelix-allophototropha-RCI/analysis_code/source_data/README.md

 In addition, some of the metagenomes are stored in the JGI database.
 See `lake_metagenome_data_accessions_jgi.tsv` for the IMG Genome IDs of each of these metagenomes; you can manually download the metagenome reads from JGI using these IDs if you would like.
 In my case, when I downloaded the files, they were in interleaved FastQ format, and I had to de-interleave the FastQ files before starting ATLAS.
-TODO - there is also a way to download the raw files from NCBI now - post instructions on how to do this.
+Alternatively, you should be able to click through the IMG Genome page and find the NCBI accession number of each metagenome.
+You can then download the metagenome from NCBI.

 To download the metatranscriptome data from NCBI, repeat the above code block using the `lake_metatranscriptome_data_accessions.tsv` file in place of `lake_metagenome_data_accessions_ncbi.tsv`.